canton7/RestEase/README.md

 Or right-click your project -> Manage NuGet Packages... -> Online -> search for RestEase in the top right.

-Symbols are available.
-In Visual Studio, go to Debug -> Options and Settings -> General, and make the following changes:
+I also publish symbols on [SymbolSource](http://www.symbolsource.org/Public), so you can use the NuGet package but still have access to RestEase's source when debugging.
+If you haven't yet set up Visual Studio to use SymbolSource, do that now:

+1. Go to Tools -> Options -> Debugger -> General.
-1. Turn **off** "Enable Just My Code"
+2. Uncheck "Enable Just My Code (Managed only)".
-2. Turn **off** "Enable .NET Framework source stepping".
-Yes, it is misleading, but if you don't, then Visual Studio will ignore your custom server order and only use its own servers.
+3. Uncheck "Enable .NET Framework source stepping".
+Yes, it is misleading, but if you don't, then Visual Studio will ignore your custom server order (see further on) and only use it's own servers.
-3. Turn **on** "Enable source server support".
-You may have to OK a security warning.
+4. Check "Enable source server support".
+5. Uncheck "Require source files to exactly match the original version"
+6. Go to Tools -> Options -> Debugger -> Symbols.
+7. Select a folder for the local symbol/source cache.
+You may experience silent failures in getting symbols if it doesn't exist or is read-only for some reason.
+8. Add `http://srv.symbolsource.org/pdb/Public` under "Symbol file (.pdb) locations".

 Quick Start